open-estuary/estuary/doc/UEFI_Manual.4D03.md

   Choose "Boot Manager" and enter into Boot option menu:
   ```
   EFI Misc Device
-  EFI Network
+  EFI Network    // corresponding to 10 GE(the third port from left to right on back panel of D03)
-  EFI Network 1
+  EFI Network 1  // corresponding to 10 GE(the fourth port from left to right on back panel of D03)
-  EFI Network 2
+  EFI Network 2  // corresponding to GE (the first port from left to right on back panel of D03)
-  EFI Network 3
+  EFI Network 3  // corresponding to GE (the second port from left to right on back panel of D03)
   EFI Internal Shell
   ESL Start OS
   Embedded Boot Loader(EBL)
   ```
-  There are four network ports on D03 boards: EFI Network, EFI Network 1, EFI Network 2, EFI Network 3.
-To enable any one of them by connecting to a network cable.
+  D03 board largest support 4 onboard network ports.
+To enable any one of them by connecting to network cable or optical fiber.
+From left to right, followed by the two 2GE ports, two 10GE ports which corresponding to UEFI startup interface are EFI Network 2, EFI Network 3, EFI Network 0, EFI Network 1.

   EFI Internal Shell mode is a standard command shell in UEFI.